 Paul is currently Creative Director at Pre-Flight Visual Communication Ltd, a company that seems to have designed pretty much every logo and front cover of every magazine I’ve purchased over the last decade!
-While chatting to Paul I discovered his inspiration behind Havoc’s logo, the other duties he took on and the string of Marvel UK and Fleetway Publications titles he worked on.
+While chatting to Paul I discovered his inspiration behind Havoc’s logo, the other duties he took on and the string of Marvel UK and Fleetway Publications titles he contributed to.

 OiNK Blog: So Paul, you created the logo for Havoc.
 Is there anything about the process you could share with OiNK Blog readers?
 For example, how did you get the gig?